nextcloud/richdocuments/docs/mobile_flow.md

 ## 3. Interacting with the document

-The richdocuments app looks for a javscript handler that the client can register.
-This is: `RichDocumentsMobileInterface`
+The wopi app looks for a javscript handler that the client can register.
+This is: `WopiMobileInterface`

 It expects the following functions: